vyonizr/vyonizr.github.io/content/posts/blog/2020/06/23-build-cat-facts-app-with-flask/index.md

   <figcaption>Unhandled 404 page</figcaption>
 </figure>

-However, the notification message is a bit "technical".
+However, the information is a bit “technical”.
 We have to make it casual to the user.

 ```python
 # in our __init__.py